Durability: Requirements for product durability

+Reliability testing verifies the resistance of a product or material to wear.
+Common tests evaluate fatigue, abrasion, corrosion and exposure to environmental conditions.

 Product life spans and sustainable consumption

 The lifespan of household goods is a significant factor in sustainable consumption.
 Longer product life spans can contribute to eco-efficiency and sufficiency, thus slowing consumption in order to progress towards a sustainable level of consumption.
 Cooper (2005) proposed a model to demonstrate the crucial role of product lifespans to sustainable production and consumption.

-Types of durability
+Types

 Durability can encompass several specific physical properties of designed products, including: